docker/docs/docker-for-aws/persistent-data-volumes.md

 You can use `docker volume rm [volume name]` to remove a Cloudstor volume from any node.
-If you remove a volume from one node, make sure it is not being used by another active node, since those tasks/containers in another node will lose access to their data.
+If you remove a volume from one node, make sure it is not being used by another active node, since those tasks/containers in another node lose access to their data.

 Before deleting a Docker4AWS stack through CloudFormation, you should remove all